 This is particularly evident during his fatal encounter with his mirror image, Mercutio.
 Mercutio cynically suggests that Tybalt (“Good King of Cats”) is a coward and urges him to draw his sword, “Tybalt, you rat-catcher, will you walk” (3.1) Indignant after Prince Capulet’s defence of Romeo during the masked ball, Tybalt has been spoiling for this opportunity.
 The audience is aware that he hates “peace” as he hates “hell, all Montagues, and thee.”
 Tybalt deliberately seeks to wound Romeo’s pride as Mercutio wounded his.
 His claim to Romeo that, “thou art a villain”, could be referring to a man of inferior birth, such as a peasant, which is deliberately offensive and seems to offer Romeo no option but to respond.

 The ensuring fight and subsequent deaths undermine Romeo’s conciliatory actions and accordingly, Shakespeare suggests that the belligerent (bellicose) actions of both become the catalyst for Romeo’s exile and the hasty marriage.
-As a result, Tybalt can be blamed for the chain of events that lead to tragedy, resulting in the lovers’ date with destiny.
+To some extent, Tybalt can be blamed for the chain of events that lead to tragedy, resulting in the lovers’ date with destiny.

 Later during the ‘balcony scene’, Romeo is relieved of the burden to self-censor and struggles with the controls and commitments of the family name.
 “My name, dear saint, is hateful to myself”.
 He struggles to assert a self that is not confined to the boundaries of the feud (and indeed to the language of that feud).
 “As if that name, Shot from the deadly level of a gun, Did murther her, as that name’s cursed hand, Murder’d her kinsman”.
 (III. iii.102)